edilsonjustiniano/dm111/README.md

 # DM111

+## Project

+The project was split in two repositories, the [current one](https://github.com/edilsonjustiniano/dm111) (a.k.a DM111) and the [DM111 Promo](https://github.com/edilsonjustiniano/dm111-promo) that will listen some notifications published by DM111 and apply some business logic based on the published/consumed events.

+## Overview

 This repository contains the solution implemented by the DM111 discipline from the Pos Graduation course Mobile and Cloud Development by Inatel.